-Region 1 - Texas, Oklahoma

-Region 2 - Alabama, Georgia, Florida, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee

-Region 3 - Arkansas, Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri, Ohio, Wisconsin

-Region 4 - Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire,
+- Region 1- Texas and Oklahoma - Region 2- Alabama, Georgia, Florida, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee - Region 3- Arkansas, Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri, Ohio, Wisconsin - Region 4- Connecticut, Deleware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey,

-New Jersey, Pennsylvania, New York, Rhode Island, Vermont, Virginia, West Virginia
+Pennsylvania, New York, Rhode Island, Vermont, Virginia, West Virginia

-Region 5 - Colorado, Kansas, Montana, Nebraska, New Mexico, North Dakota, South Dakota, Wyoming

-Region 6 - Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, Washington
+- Region 5- Colorado, Kansas, Montana, Nebraska, New Mexico, North Dakota, South Dakota, Wyoming - Region 6- Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah, Washington - Region 7- International

-GR - 020 STANDING COMMITTEES
+GR-020 STANDING COMMITTEES

-- A. All Standing Committees shall consist of not less than two Association members and not more than ten.
+A. All Standing Committees shall consist of not less than two Association members, and not more than ten.
 Committee members must be Association members in good standing.
 In making appointments to the committees, the President shall appoint committee members for not less than one year, and not more than three years.
-Future appointments to fill vacancies and for new members shall be by the President with the advice and consent of the Executive Committee - B. The chairperson of each committee shall be appointed annually by the President from the current Board of Directors.
-Committee members may be appointed from the Board of Directors and the general membership and a listing of all committee members shall be published as soon as possible after appointment. - C. These committees shall have those duties as prescribed or granted to them by the Executive Committee.
-Committees shall advise the Executive Committee & Board of Directors on matters relative to their committee assignments.
+Future appointments to fill vacancies and for new members shall be by the President with the advice and consent of the Executive Committee.

+- B. The chairperson of each committee shall be appointed annually by the President from the current Board of Directors.
+Committee members may be appointed from the Board of Directors and the general membership and a listing of all committee members shall be published as soon after appointment. - C. These committees shall have those duties as described or granted to them by the Executive Committee.
+Committees shall advise the Executive Committee and Board of Directors on matters relative to their committee assignments.
 They also will evaluate their program area, prioritize needs, make proposed annual and/or long range plans, and present these findings to the Executive Committee.
-The report and plans will be approved or disapproved for action during the year or year(s). - D. Subsequently each Committee has the authority to carry out their approved plans within limits set up by Executive Committee and Board of Directors.
-Timely reports of committee projects and actions shall be given to the Board of Directors. - E. Standing Committees may be, but not limited to: Affiliates, Budget and Finance, Classification, Collegiate Activities, Communications, Education, Futurity, Marketing and Development, Rules and Regulations, Sponsorships, Shows, Contests and Recognition, Youth Activities.
-These committees serve for the duration of a special project or program or until replaced or until the committee is disbanded.
+The report and plans will be approved or disapproved for action during the year or year(s). - D. Subsequently each Committee has the authority to carry out their approved plans within limits set up by the Executive Committee and Board of Directors.
+Timely reports of committee projects and actions shall be given to the Board of Directors. - E. Standing Committees may be, but not limited to: Affiliates, Budget and Finance, Classification, Collegiate Activities, Communications, Education, Futurity, Marketing and Development, Rules and Regulations, Sponsorship, Shows, Contests and Recognition, Youth Activities.
+These committees serve for the duration of a special project or program, until replaced, or until the committee is disbanded. - F. Judges Committe Resolution: Be it resolved by the American Stock Horse Association Board of Directors that the following stipulations be adopted to enhance, embellish and expedite the implementation of that certain Resolution passed by the ASHA Board on December 13, 2012, with respect to ASHA Judges.
+That the ASHA Judges Committee be empowered to create, refine, develop, adopt and use educational materials, both electronic and otherwise, and procedures, to train, test, certify and evaluate ASHA Judges.
+That the ASHA Judges Committee be empowered to implement the establishment of Regional Judges Seminars in each of the ASHA Regions, beginning in 2013 with the collaboration of the ASHA Executive Committee, ASHA Office Staff and ASHA Approved Event Managers.
+No language in this resolution is intended to empower the ASHA Judges Committee with the authority to commit the American Stock Horse Association to any course of action that is not in keeping with the Mission and Scope and the stated objectives of the American Stock Horse Association; nor is it intended to empower the ASHA Judges Committee with the authority to spend or commit ASHA Funds, monies or assets orother resources for any purpose whatever.

-GR-030 Proposed Rule Change
+GR-030 PROPOSED RULE CHANGE